Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Simulation study

 \section{Simulation study}

 We now turn to a simulation study to assess the empirical performance of causal survival forests.
+As discussed in Remark \ref{rema:outcomes}, given a target horizon $h$, we focus on estimating the effect of the treatment on both the restricted mean survival time at $h$ and on survival probability at $h$.
+The choice of horizon $h$ is given in each simulation specification.

-In our experiments, we compare the following methods. {\bf (1)} An adaptation of the virtual twin {\bf (VT)} method of \citet{foster2011subgroup} to survival data, using random survival forests as implemented in the package \texttt{randomForestSRC} \citep{ishwaran2019manual}: We train two random survival forests, the first using the observations in the control group $\{(X, \, W, \, \Delta)\}_{W=0}$ to estimate $\mu_0(x) = \EE{T_i(0) \cond X_i = x}$, and the second using the observations in the treated group to estimate $\mu_1(x) = \EE{T_i(1) \cond X_i = x}$, and then report $\htau(x) = \hmu_1(x) - \hmu_0(x)$. {\bf (2)} An instantiation of the $S$-learner strategy discussed in \citet{kunzel2019metalearners} using random survival forests {\bf (SRC1)} as implemented in the package \texttt{randomForestSRC}: We train a single random survival forest with features $(X, \, W)$ to estimate $\mu(x, \, w) = \EE{T_i \cond X_i = x, \, W_i = w}$, and then report $\htau(x) = \hmu(x, \, 1) - \hmu(x, \, 0)$. {\bf (3)} Enriched random survival forests {\bf (SRC2)} derived as above, except we train the forest with additional interaction features, i.e., $(X, \, W, \, XW)$ as considered in \cite{ishwaran2018estimating}. {\bf (4)} Inverse-propensity of censoring weighted {\bf (IPCW)} causal forests, as described in Section \ref{sec:ipcw}. {\bf (5)} Our proposed causal survival forests {\bf (CSF)}, as described in Section \ref{sec:csf_dr}.
-Both of our methods, IPCW and CSF, are run using publicly available implementations in the \texttt{R} package \texttt{grf} version 2.0, available from CRAN and at \url{github.com/grf-labs/grf} \citep{GRF,CRAN}.
+In our experiments, we compare the following methods. {\bf (1)} An adaptation of the virtual twin {\bf (VT)} method of \citet{foster2011subgroup} to survival data, using random survival forests as implemented in the package \texttt{randomForestSRC} \citep{ishwaran2019manual}: We train two random survival forests, the first using the observations in the control group $\{(X, \, U, \, \Delta)\}_{W=0}$ to estimate $\mu_0(x) = \EE{y(T_i) \cond X_i = x, \, W_i = 0}$, and the second using the observations in the treated group to estimate $\mu_1(x) = \EE{y(T_i) \cond X_i = x, \, W_i = 1}$, where the conditional expectation estimation is constructed from the estimated conditional survival function, and then report $\htau(x) = \hmu_1(x) - \hmu_0(x)$. {\bf (2)} An instantiation of the $S$-learner strategy discussed in \citet{kunzel2019metalearners} using random survival forests {\bf (SRC1)} as implemented in the package \texttt{randomForestSRC}: We train a single random survival forest with features $(X, \, W)$ to estimate $\mu(x, \, w) = \EE{y(T_i) \cond X_i = x, \, W_i = w}$, where the conditional expectation estimation is constructed from the estimated conditional survival function, and then report $\htau(x) = \hmu(x, \, 1) - \hmu(x, \, 0)$. {\bf (3)} Enriched random survival forests {\bf (SRC2)} derived as above, except we train the forest with additional interaction features, i.e., $(X, \, W, \, XW)$ as considered in \cite{ishwaran2018estimating}. {\bf (4)} Inverse-propensity of censoring weighted {\bf (IPCW)} causal forests, as described in Section~\ref{sec:ipcw}. {\bf (5)} Our proposed causal survival forests {\bf (CSF)}, as described in Section~\ref{sec:csf_dr}.
+Both of our methods, IPCW and CSF, are run using publicly available implementations in the \texttt{R} package \texttt{grf} version 2.1, available from CRAN and at \url{github.com/grf-labs/grf} \citep{GRF,CRAN}.